TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Set-B1AuthoritativeZone.md

 ```

 ### -State
-Set whether the Forward Zone is enabled or disabled.
+Set whether the Authoritative Zone is enabled or disabled.

 ```yaml
 Type: String